Supporting the establishment of medicinal cannabis and industrial hemp industries.

 South Australia’s Industrial Hemp Act 2017 commenced on 12 November 2017.
 It is supported by a regulatory and licensing framework under the Industrial Hemp Regulations 2017 and Industrial Hemp (Fees) Regulations 2017.
 On the same date Food Standards Code for Australia and New Zealand (FSANZ) to allow hemp food products with low-THC hemp seed or hemp seed oil.

 PIRSA are responsible for issuing licences for industrial hemp possession, cultivation and production.
 Industrial hemp licence application forms are available from PIRSA by calling 1300 799 684 or emailing PIRSA.IndustrialHemp@sa.gov.au.
-You can find more details on their website.
+See the Research Results Report from the PIRSA website.

 Contact the Office of Industrial Hemp and Medicinal Cannabis